nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 #.
 Open a web browser and navigate to https://nrfcloud.com/.
    Follow the instructions to set up your account and add an LTE device.
    A pattern of switch and button actions is displayed.
 #.
-Make sure that the :ref:`secure_partition_manager` sample is programmed to the board.
-#.
-Compile and program the Asset Tracker application to the board.
-#.
 Observe in the terminal window that the board starts up in the Secure Partition Manager and that the application starts.
    This is indicated by output similar to the following lines::